conversationai/conversationai-moderator/deployments/gcloud/README.md

 You'll find instructions for installing docker in the [root README](../../README.md)

-Once you've installed gcloud and docker, run the following commands to prepare the installation for installing moderator:
+Once you've installed gcloud and docker, run the following commands to prepare the system for installing moderator:

 ```bash
 gcloud components install kubectl alpha